drcarenhan/COMP90042_2024/README.md

 9) You MUST use only given training, validate, test dataset for training and testing.

-**Useful Notes
+**Useful Notes**
-**1) Please refer to lecture notes, workshop materials, and resources that are covered.
+1) Please refer to lecture notes, workshop materials, and resources that are covered.

 2) Please proceed your own way if we do not specify it in the assignment specification.